top of page

 Born in London in 1965, Arabella Caccia spent her early years in Tuscany before moving to Johannesburg for her teenage years.
 This diverse upbringing laid the foundation for a rich and varied artistic journey.
 She studied at Edinburgh University, followed by time in Florence, London, and New York.
 In 1990, Caccia returned to South Africa, where she now lives and works in Cape Town.

 Arabella Caccia’s work is profoundly influenced by her surroundings.
 She draws inspiration from the light of Southern Africa and the tranquility of the wilderness, seeking peace and silence in nature's undisturbed expanses.
-This quest for calm is reflected in her art, which embodies a sense of quiet and stillness.
+This quest for calm is reflected in her work, which embodies a sense of quiet and stillness.

-"My hope is that my art and the journey that shaped it inspires others to cultivate a playful curiosity about nature," says Caccia.
+"My hope is that my work and the journey that shaped it inspires others to cultivate a playful curiosity in nature," says Caccia.
 "I believe that focused, meditative creation leads to work of honesty and integrity.
 Through my work, I aim to invite others to experience the beauty and magic of nature with the same appreciation I've been fortunate to encounter.
 It is my hope that my creations serve as a bridge, connecting people to the beauty and magic of the natural world."

 bottom of page